IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 	chain.setMemberServicesUrl(cop_url);
 ```

-1. The first thing marbles had to do was create an instance of HFC.
+1. The first thing the code does is create an instance of HFC, our SDK.
 1. Next important part is to set the orderer's address.
-1. Then set the key value store location.
+1. Then set the key value store folder location.
-	- the key value store location will be the file location for our admin's certificates
+	- the key value store location will be the folder containg our admin's certificates
 1. Then set the COP's address.

 ```js